pdj102/bankingExample/README.md

  The classic 128K spectrum style banking scheme can only alter the 16k bank mapped into slot 4 (0xc000).
  Banks 0, 1, 2, 3, 4, 5, 7 can be mapped into slot 4.

- For the Next 8k banking scheme the visible 64K address spaces is split into 8 * 8k slotes.
+ For the Next 8k banking scheme the visible 64K address spaces is split into 8 * 8k slots.
  By default these slots mirror the classic scheme and the bank numbers are based on the 8k sizes .
  For example 16k slot 2 contains 8k banks 10 and 11.